Group

 The Group function combines any objects (geometries of the same or different types) in the current layer into a compound.

-• For the new compound's attributes: System fields (except SmUserID) are assigned by system.
-SmUserID and non-system fields inherit corresponding information from the object with the smallest SmID value in the group.
+• In the attributes of the newly generated compound, system fields (except SmUserID) are assigned by the system.
+The SmUserID field and non-system fields inherit the corresponding information from the object with the smallest SmID value among the objects participating in the group.

 • Supports grouping geometries across layers.

-1. Ensure layer is editable, select two or multiple objects.
+1. With the layer editable, select two or multiple objects.

-Original Objects Group Result in CAD Layer Group Result in Polygon Layer Union Result
+Original Objects CAD Layer Group Result Polygon Layer Group Result Union Result

-• Merge cannot process point objects, while Group can process text and point objects.
+• Merge cannot operate on point objects, while Group can operate on text objects and point objects in CAD.

 Notes:

-• After grouping in polygon layer, overlapping areas appear white which are part of result data, not missing data.
+• After performing a group operation in a polygon layer, the overlapping areas of polygon objects appear white, which is part of the result and not missing.

 Related Topics